sachasayan/minstrel/memory-bank/techContext.md

 ### Testing

 Mock projects for testing are located in the `mock-projects` folder.
-The available mock projects are:
+The available mock projects are now in the `.mns` format:

-- Romance Island
+- Romance Island.mns
-- Science Station 2
+- Science Station 2.mns
-- Western 3
+- Western 3.mns